0x0bito/hotkey-wallpaper-switcher/README.md

 ## Usage

 - Press `Ctrl + Shift + K` to change the desktop wallpaper.

+## Running Without a Terminal Window
+- Use pythonw.exe:
+    - Rename the python script with a .pyw extension instead of .py.
+    - This will run the script with pythonw.exe, which doesn't open a terminal window.
+    - Example: hotkey_listener.pyw

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.